Signature Trail Kungsleden Hemavan is one of STF’s 12 signature trails.

 The trail starts in Hemavan’s ski area at the south entrance of Kungsleden.
 After an uphill section, you walk into the Syterskalet valley which is lined with steep mountains.
 The section finishes with a hike on flat ground above the tree-line along the rippling stream Syterbäcken.

 STF Mountain Cabin Viterskalet has a magnificent location in the middle of the U-shaped valley that divides the Storfjället mountain range.
 Water can be taken from streams along the trail.
-The cabin has a mountain shop with the Large selection.
+The cabin has a mountain shop.

 Day 2: Viterskalet-Syter, 12 kilometres, 3–4 hours of hiking.